oegea/passager-password-manager/README.md

 3. After the user logs in and writes his master password, the private key is unwrapped and loaded in memory.
 4. Each folder has its specific AES-GCM key, which is stored encrypted using the user's RSA public key.
 5. When a user wants to access a specific folder, folder's key is decrypted with the user's private key, then the content is accessed and decrypted using the folder-specific key.
-6. On a future, taking advantatge of users key-pairs, sharing folders will be available.

-Note that this is a WIP, and is just a draft.
-Algorithms and details are being implemented.
+6. When a folder is shared, its AES-GCM key is encrypted using the receiver public key, and shared with him.

 ## Available Scripts

+`create-react-app` is the `passager`'s scaffolding engine.
 In the project directory, you can run:

 ### `npm run prepare`